ahmedsaeed195/storefront-backend/Readme.md

 ### 3. Running migrations

-Once you are done with the `.env` file, simply run the following command :
+Once you are done with the `.env` file, simply run the following command to run the migrations and create the tables needed :

 ```
 npm run migrate-up